 While library instruction can be conducted at any time during the semester, the Reference Librarians find that students retain information best when it is tied to an assignment they are preparing for or currently working on.
 Scheduling library instruction for a time you will be unable to hold class is also a great way to utilize that time.

-If you would like to schedule a session, please contact the Reference Department.
+If you would like to schedule a session, please contact your Subject Liaison Librarian directly or contact The Desk (508.565.1313 or firstname.lastname@example.org).
 We offer a number of types of instruction session, depending on your class needs and your schedule:

-If you have an emergency, or need someone to cover your class:
+If you need someone to cover your class:

 Librarians can offer a basic instruction session to teach students about general databases and research strategies.
 These sessions address common research needs, rather than class-specific assignments.